 The City of Kingston Arts Fund (CKAF) provides grants to local arts organizations and projects to foster creativity at all levels and enrich how Kingston residents experience and engage with the arts.
 CKAF celebrates Kingston’s arts community.
 Click here to read more about the program.

-CKAF Project Grants support arts projects from collectives and incorporated non-profit organizations.
-A jury of peers assesses applications and awards grants between $5,000 and $15,000 for a period of eighteen months from July 2021 to December 2022.
+Applicants are evaluated on artistic contribution, benefit to community, viability, and innovation.
+A jury of peers assesses applications and awards grants between $5,000 and $15,000 for a period of up to eighteen months.

 CKAF Project Grant recipients must meet the following objectives:

 I. Engage Kingston artists with professional opportunities and industry-standard compensation;

 II.
 Nurture creativity and arts engagement for all Kingston residents;

 III.
 Address current needs in the Kingston community;

 IV.
 Strengthen and expand access to the arts;